-Although mechanism of action is still not clear, an indirect effect of LLLT on cellular and humoral components of the immune system involved in antiviral responses rather than a direct virus-inactivating effect was proposed.76 Inoue et al investigated tuberculin reactions at the bilateral sites of the backs of sensitized guinea pigs.
-They applied a single lowpower laser irradiation dose at a fluence of 3.6 J/cm2 on one side and compared it with contralateral nonirradiated sites.77 Interestingly, after irradiation, tuberculin reaction was suppressed not only at the irradiated site but also at the contralateral nonirradiated site.
-It is worth noting that this phenomenon was observed when mononuclear cells were dominant in the perivascular cellular infiltration.
-Based on their results, they have suggested a possible systemic inhibitory effect of LLLT on delayed hypersensitivity reactions.77 Activation and proliferation of lymphocytes78-81 and macrophages,82 as well as the synthesis and expression of cytokines^{83,84} after low intensities of red and NIR light, have been reported by several investigators.
+Even though mechanism of action is still not clear, an indirect effect of LLLT on cellular and humoral components of the immune system involved in antiviral responses rather than a direct virus-inactivating effect was proposed.76 Inoue et al. investigated tuberculin reactions at the bilateral sites of the backs of sensitized guinea pigs.
+They applied a single low-power laser irradiation dose at a fluence of 3.6 J per cm2on one side and compared it to contralateral non-irradiated sites.77 Interestingly, following irradiation, tuberculin reaction was suppressed not only at the irradiated site but also at the contralateral nonirradiated site.
+It is worth to note that this phenomenon was observed when mononuclear cells were dominant in the perivascular cellular infiltration.
+Based on their results, they have suggested a possible systemic inhibitory effect of LLLT on delayed hypersensitivity reactions.77 Activation and proliferation of lymphocytes^{78-81} and macrophages82 as well as the synthesis and expression of cytokines^{83,84} following low intensities of red and NIR light have been reported by several investigators.
 The question of whether these effects of LLLT have any influence on HSV infection remains to be determined.